ycl-the-lyc/ubc-study-notes/phys-158/phys-158.typ

 $
 This can be deduced from $sin(omega t) = 1/2 (1 - cos(2omega t))$.

+On an oscilloscope, the "Amplitude" will be double the RMS value, since it is measuring the peak-to-trough value.

 == R Circuit
 $
   i(t) &= V(t) / R \